7 Costly Mistakes That Kill Profits When Shipping Valuable Goods in Canada

 by | Aug 25, 2025 | Shipping Insurance

-Mistake #1: Believing “Basic Coverage” is Insurance
+Mistake #1: Believing “Basic Coverage” is Real Insurance

 This is the foundational error from which all others stem.
 The “coverage” automatically included by a carrier is not insurance.
 It is called Limited Liability.
 This is a legal concept, not a service.
 Its purpose is to limit the carrier’s financial responsibility in the event they are found negligent for damaging or losing your shipment.